sandro-pasquali/Herder/readme.md

 Additionally, the machine can be transformed into a true state machine, where state change events are programmable.

-Importantly, asynchronous execution is supported, such that an actor must yield in order for the iteration to continue.
+Importantly, asynchronous execution is supported, such that an actor must yield (with #next) in order for the iteration to continue.

 The following will broadast 2 -> 4 -> 6 -> 8 -> 10 -> [2,4,6,8,10]